pyta-uoft/website/index.md

 ### C0411: Wrong import order {#C0411}

-Used when PEP8 import order is not respected (do the standard imports first, then third-party libraries, then local imports)
+Used when PEP8 import order is not respected (do the standard imports first, then third-party libraries, then local imports).

 ~~~~ {include="C0411_wrong_import_order"}
 ~~~~